KnapsackPro/docs.knapsackpro.com/_posts/2017-07-17-when-distributed-locks-might-be-helpful-in-ruby-on-rails-application.md

 * Be aware of trade-off.
 Do you care about efficiency or correctness?
 * Test your endpoints with concurrent requests to reproduce problem and to validate fix will work
-* Remember to use transactions when changing many records but don't forget DB transactions won't help with a concurrent problem due to the fact transaction works per DB connection.
+* Remember to use transactions when changing many records but don't forget DB transactions won't help with a concurrency problem due to the fact transaction works per DB connection.
 * If possible use unique index to ensure data consistency in DB.
-When concurrent problem will happen then at least DB will ensure data correctness.
+When concurrency problem will happen then at least DB will ensure data correctness.
 * Use tested distribution lock solutions

 I also recommend reading article: [Differences between transactions and locking](https://makandracards.com/makandra/31937-differences-between-transactions-and-locking).